 What did I miss?
 What would you add?

-I welcome reader’s comments to point out pros and or cons of this sugar.
-Share with us!
+I welcome readers' comments to point out the pros and or cons of this sugar.

-One of my readers, which is a very experienced baker, noticed some changes in Domino Granulated Sugar within the past year or two.
-She claims "it appears it has a high gloss, creates a dusty powder in the air when pouring it, and has many clumps".
+One of my readers, a very experienced baker, noticed some changes in Domino Granulated Sugar within the past year or two.
+She claims, "it appears it has a high gloss, creates a dusty powder in the air when pouring it, and has many clumps."
 She also says it tastes different.
 Share your experience if you have noticed changes in Domino Sugar.